• Skip to primary navigation

 86% of the 8 million Ukrainian refugees in Europe and beyond are women and children, and around 6 in every 10 people displaced inside Ukraine is a woman.

-“There is a strong gender dynamic to this crisis — while women make up the majority of those displaced inside Ukraine and in neighbouring countries, they are also rising up to support each other as part of the response,” said CARE International Secretary General, Sofia Sprechmann Sineiro.
+“This crisis has a strong social dynamic — while women make up the majority of those displaced inside Ukraine and in neighbouring countries, they are also rising up to support one another as part of the response,” said CARE International Secretary General, Sofia Sprechmann Sineiro.

 In Ukraine and neighboring countries, women’s organisations immediately sprang into action one year ago, delivering lifesaving services to Ukrainian women and girls who are vulnerable to trafficking, exploitation and abuse.